 Player Unknown’s Battlegrounds (PUBG) has helped popularize the battle royale game genre, turning it into something players love and crave.
 Whenever a genre’s popularity explodes, there are always new games that popup that try to get in on the action.
 The battle royale genre is no different.
 There are a number of mobile games that have attempted to be the go to mobile battle royale game, and there are more coming.
 These are 5 games that are worth a look if you’re looking for a mobile PUBG-like experience:

 Rules of Survival is NetEase Games’ 100 person battle royale game.
 Players parachute onto an island where they have to find supplies, weapons, and gear in order to defeat the 99 other players.
 The map gradually shrinks, encouraging more player encounters.
 Players also have ample opportunities to find vehicles that will help them quickly get to where the action is (or run away from the action).
 The game features a number of control schemes, and “shoot” buttons on both sides of the screen, giving players more flexibility.
 Most recently Rules of Survival has added a first-person view, helping seperate itself from other mobile BR games.
 Rules of Survival is free and contains in app purchases.
 Check out Survivor Royale on Google Play.

 PUBG Mobile is the real deal.
 An officially licensed mobile game based on PlayerUnkown’s Battlegrounds.
 It offers gamers exactly what they might expect from PUBG.
 A large map to play on, filled with different buildings, vehicles and gear.
 Players will need to use their wits and shooting skills if they hope to be the last person standing.
-Tencent has been actively working on the game post launch, including a major PUBG Mobile patch that added a new map and lots more.
+Tencent has been actively working on the game post launch, including a 0.5.0 PUBG Mobile patch which added a new map and lots more.
 Soon after the 0.6.0 update added a first person view, emotes, new character models, and several other improvements.
 PUBG Mobile is free and contains in app purchases.
 Check out PUBG Mobile on Google Play.